zedali16/zedali16.github.io/index.md

   <a href="#teaching">Teaching</a>
 </nav>

-I am an **Associate Professor of Statistics** in the Paul H. Chook Department of Information Systems and Statistics, Zicklin School of Business, Baruch College, CUNY, and Doctoral Faculty at the CUNY Graduate Center.
+I am an Associate Professor of Statistics in the Paul H. Chook Department of Information Systems and Statistics, Zicklin School of Business, Baruch College, CUNY, and Doctoral Faculty at the CUNY Graduate Center.

 I earned my Ph.D. in Statistics from Temple University in 2018, advised by [William W.S.
 Wei](https://sites.temple.edu/wwei/) and [Robert T. Krafty](https://sph.emory.edu/faculty/profile/index.php?FID=robert-krafty-10974).
-My research develops statistical methodology with applications to business and biomedical studies, and is supported by the National Science Foundation.

 <p>
 <span class="pill">Time series analysis</span>